-Development of this segment shall help resolve the issue of marketable collateral deficits in the financial system and lift from the banking sector the burden of lending to major Russian corporations.
-Demand for marketable collateral continues to grow due to the planned shift of the derivatives market towards a secured basis and the development of the money market towards the preferential use of secured lending instruments, including repo market development on the basis of a central counterparty with the use of clearing participation certificates.
-The banking sector will ensure an additional demand for bonds following the introduction of Basel III regulatory standards.
-The expansion of investment portfolios of non-governmental pension funds and insurance companies will also trigger demand for bonds.
+Development of this segment shall help resolve the issue of potential marketable collateral deficits in the financial system and lift from the banking sector the burden of lending to major Russian corporations.
+Demand for marketable collateral may increase due to the planned shift of the derivatives market towards a secured basis and the development of the money market through the preferential use of secured lending instruments, including repo operations on the basis of a central counterparty with clearing participation certificates.
+The banking sector will an additional demand for denominated bonds following the introduction of Basel III regulatory standards.
+The expansion of investment portfolios of non-governmental funds and insurance companies will also trigger demand for bonds.